cirKITers/qml-essentials/docs/usage.md

 Internally, these combinations will be flattened during processing and then reshaped to the original shape afterwards, such that the output shape is `[O, B_I, B_P]`.
 Here, `O` is the general output shape depending on the execution type, `B_I` is the batch dimension of the inputs and `B_P` is the batch dimension of the parameters.
 This shape is also available as a property of the model: `model.batch_shape`.
+Note, that the output shape is always squeezed, i.e. batch axes will be suppressed if their dimension is 1.
+Also, there is a third batch axis in `model.batch_shape` for pulse parameters.
+See more on that topic in [*Ansaetze*](ansaetze.md#pulse_simulation).

 Naturally, the question arises which is the best choice for the hyperparameter `mp_threshold` as a higher value will result in fewer processes being spawned, while a lower value might over-allocate the CPU and adds parallelization overhead which reduces the speedup compared to single process.
 To visualize this, we provide following Figure where we computed the speedup for several different configurations of `mp_threshold` and `n_samples` with a 4 qubit circuit, averaging over 8 runs.